Convergence Analysis of Distributed Optimization: A Dissipativity Framework: Comparison with Classical Analysis

 Consider the communication graph depicted in Figure~\ref{fig:graph} and let $\mu=0.05$, $K=1$.
 Figure~\ref{fig:grid-search-basic} shows the results of simultaneous feasibility tests of \eqref{eq:dgd-local-LMI} and \eqref{eq:Laplacian-global-LMI} over a $\rho,\eta$ grid with a lower bound of $0.001$ and increments of $0.05$.
 This has been obtained with CVX~\cite{cvx, gb08}.

 Our approach is able to identify all parameter choices that are deemed valid by the traditional analysis.
-We also find an additional region in the $\rho,\eta$ space where contraction is verified.
+We also find an additional region in the $\rho,\eta$ space where contraction is certified.
 These results were verified for a range of variations of $\mu$, $K$, and the structure of the graph.

 A major advantage of our analysis approach is that it allows us to verify contraction of heterogeneous algorithms, where each agent uses different parameters.
-This is illustrated in Figure~\ref{fig:grid-search-network-role}, which shows the step sizes of agents 1 and 2, respectively, which lead to contraction when the other step sizes are fixed at $\rho_i=0.35$ and $\eta_i=0.025$.
-Observe that for agent 1, which is a leaf in the network, that is, only connected to one other agent, we obtain a significantly larger set of valid parameters.
-This highlights that the dissipativity approach is able to exploit the network structure, and verify or accelerate convergence by heterogeneously taking the step-sizes.
+This is illustrated in Figures~\ref{fig:agent-1} and \ref{fig:agent-2}, which show the step sizes of agents 1 and 2, respectively, which lead to contraction with the other step sizes fixed at $(\rho_i, \eta_i)=(0.35, 0.025)$.
+Observe that for agent 1, which is a leaf in the network, we obtain a significantly larger set of valid parameters.
+This highlights that the dissipativity approach is able to exploit the network structure and verify or accelerate convergence through heterogeneous step sizes.
+In Figure~\ref{fig:error-curve} we consider